Have you ever considered what you’d do if disaster struck, and you weren’t at home?

 Choose basic colors but a high-quality bag.
-Don’t choose a design which looks like a military bag because in a hard situation, it will stand out.
+Don’t choose a design that looks like a military bag because, in a hard situation, it will stand out.

 However, if you’re like me and near your car regularly, use it to your advantage.
 Fill a container and place it in the trunk of your car.